Search

 • Attract and retain employees.
 A survey by QuestionPro Workforce and EQ Community found that 37% of all workers, 45% of Black workers, and 54% of managers would switch jobs to be part of a more inclusive workplace.
 Inclusive language is an essential part of a more inclusive culture — which is proving increasingly crucial for attracting and retaining employees.

-The topic of inclusive language is as broad, deep, and complex as the topic of language itself.
+This topic is as broad, deep, and complex as the topic of language itself.
 We won’t attempt to cover all types and facets of inclusive language here, but rather, to provide some useful examples that clearly illustrate the difference between inclusive and non-inclusive language.

 Gender-inclusive language